 Individual Student Development

-Each student receives an individual timetable which is created by their Education and Learning Coordinator and designed to meet their needs and interests.
+Each student receives an individual timetable which is created by their Education, Health & Care Manager (EHCM) and designed to meet their needs and interests.
 Interwoven with the land and craft activities are arts, therapies, catering and work experience.
 Literacy and numeracy are embedded into the practical activities to provide contextual learning opportunities.
 Learning is supported by literacy and numeracy tutors who work alongside craft and land tutors.

 Making a Home